MicrosoftDocs/winrt-related/winrt-related-src/toolkits/winui3/index.md

 ### Controls and features

-The latest (February 2020) update to the WinUI 3.0 Alpha adds a chromium-based Microsoft Edge [WebView2](https://github.com/microsoft/microsoft-ui-xaml/issues/1658) control.
+The latest (February 2020) update to the WinUI 3.0 Alpha adds a Chromium-based Microsoft Edge [WebView2](https://github.com/microsoft/microsoft-ui-xaml/issues/1658) control.
 This release of the WebView2 control has the following known issues:

 * A limited API/feature set.
   - See [API draft](https://github.com/microsoft/microsoft-ui-xaml-specs/blob/master/active/WebView2/WebView2_spec.md) for more details.